 How to Cut a Kiwi

 Technically, you could eat a kiwi like an apple, biting right in.
-However, if you want a little easier (and prettier) way to eat them, we’ve got you covered with the easy cutting methods below using a knife or a spoon.
+However, we’ve got you covered with an easier and more convenient way to eat them!
+The cutting methods below use a knife or a spoon to suit all needs and skill levels.

 Knife